nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 You can use this application as a reference for creating your own application.

 .. note::
-    The Matter protocol is in an early development stage and must be treated as an :ref:`experimental <software_maturity>` feature.
+   The Thingy:53 Matter weather station application featured in the |NCS| v2.1.1 release participated in Matter Specification Validation Event (SVE) and successfully passed all required test cases to be considered as a device compliant with Matter 1.0.
+   For this reason, the |NCS| v2.1.1 release version of the application includes additional `Certification files for Matter SVE 1.0`_.

 Requirements
 ************